sarahkgh/IMS-Starter/README.md

 ### And coding style tests

-This refers to the coding standards and how
+This refers to the coding standards and how the code is supposed to be laid out in a test for it to run.

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Ensuring that this is a Maven project so that it can link to other databases and can use JUnit testing.

 ## Built With